PostgREST/postgrest/auth.rst

 As mentioned, an external service can provide user management and coordinate with the PostgREST server using JWT.
 It's also possible to support logins entirely through SQL.
 It's a fair bit of work, so get ready.

-The following table, functions, and triggers will live in a `basic_auth` schema that you shouldn't expose publicly in the API.
+The following table, functions, and triggers will live in a :code:`basic_auth` schema that you shouldn't expose publicly in the API.
 The public views and functions will live in a different schema which internally references this internal information.

 First we'll need a table to keep track of our users: